jcarley/cli/Docs.md

   ENV_ALIAS=""   The alias of an already associated environment to set as the default
 ```

 `default` sets the default environment for all commands without a specified environment and run outside of a git repo.
-See <a href="#scope">scope</a> for more information on scope and default environments.
+See [scope](#global-scope) for more information on scope and default environments.
 When setting a default environment, you must give the alias of the environment if one was set when it was associated and not the real environment name.
 Here is a sample command

 ```
 catalyze default prod
 ```

-## <span id="disassociate">disassociate</span>
+## disassociate <a id="disassociate"></a>

 ```
 Usage: catalyze disassociate